StochSS/stochss-compute/README.md

 ```
 - Jupyter should launch automatically.
 If not, copy and paste the following URL into your web browser:
 `http://localhost:9999/notebooks/examples/StartHere.ipynb`
+***
 ## Docker
+- As an alternative to the above steps, you can use Docker.

 ```
 docker run -it --rm --network host stochss/stochss-compute:latest